-AIC Code Provision How the Provisions are Applied (References relate to the Annual Report and Financial Statements for the year ended 30 September 2024) 23 All directors should be subject to annual re-election.
+COMPOSITION, SUCCESSION AND EVALUATION 22 The board should establish a nomination committee to lead the process for appointments, ensure plans are in place for orderly succession to the board and oversee the development of a diverse pipeline for succession.
+A majority of members of the committee should be independent non-executive directors.
+If the board has decided that the entire board should fulfil the role of the nomination committee, it will need to explain why it has done so in the annual report.
+The chair of the board should not chair the committee when it is dealing with the appointment of their successor.
+The Nomination & Remuneration Committee comprises all Directors and is chaired by Mr White.
+23 All directors should be subject to annual re-election.
 The board should set out in the papers accompanying the resolutions to elect each director the specific reasons why their contribution is, and continues to be, important to the company's long-term sustainable success.
-Confirmed.
-Refer to Directors' Report 24 Each board should determine and disclose a policy on the tenure of the chair.
+All Directors are subject to annual re- election.
+The contribution made by each of the Directors seeking re-election is set out within the biographies of the Directors on pages 46 and 47 of the Annual Report.
+24 Each board should determine and disclose a policy on the tenure of the chair.
 A clear rationale for the expected tenure should be provided, and the policy should explain how this is consistent with the need for regular refreshment and diversity.
-Confirmed.
-Refer to Directors' Report 25 Open advertising and/or an external search consultancy should generally be used for the appointment of the chair and non-executive directors.
-If an external search consultancy is engaged, it should be identified in the annual report alongside a statement about any other connection it has with the company or individual directors.
-N/A as there have been no appointments made in the year.
+Refer to pages 49 and 50 of the Annual Report.
+25 Open advertising and/or an external search consultancy should generally be used for the appointment of the chair and non-executive directors.
+If an external search consultancy is engaged it should be identified in the annual report alongside a statement about any other connection it has with the company or individual directors.
+There were no new Board appointments during the year ended 31 March 2025.
 26 There should be a formal and rigorous annual evaluation of the performance of the board, its committees, the chair and individual directors.
 The chair should consider having a regular externally facilitated board evaluation.
 In FTSE 350 companies this should happen at least every three years.
 The external evaluator should be identified in the annual report and a statement made about any other connection it has with the company or individual directors.
-Confirmed.
-Refer to Directors' Report 27 The chair should act on the results of the evaluation by recognising the strengths and addressing any weaknesses of the board.
+Refer to pages 52 and 53 of the Annual Report.
+27 The chair should act on the results of the evaluation by recognising the strengths and addressing any weaknesses of the board.
 Each director should engage with the process and take appropriate action when development needs have been identified.
-Confirmed.
-Refer to Directors' Report 28 The annual report should describe the work of the nomination committee, (including where the whole board is acting as the nomination committee) including: the process used in relation to appointments, its approach to succession planning and how both supports developing a diverse pipeline. how the board evaluation has been conducted, the nature and extent of an external evaluator's contact with the board and individual directors, the outcomes Refer to Directors' Report The Board has determined that there is no need for the Company to have a standalone Nomination Committee given the number of Directors on the Board.
-The functions traditionally undertaken by a nomination committee are fulfilled by the Board.
+The results of the evaluation process were discussed by the Board following its completion, with appropriate action points carried out.
+28 The annual report should describe the work of the nomination committee, (including where the whole board is acting as the nomination committee) including: Refer to provision 22 above.

+- the process used in relation to appointments, its approach to succession planning and how both support developing a diverse pipeline; - how the board evaluation has been conducted, the nature and extent of an external evaluator's contact with the board and individual directors, the outcomes and actions taken, and how it has or will influence board composition; and - the policy on diversity and inclusion, its objectives and linkage to company strategy, how it has been implemented and progress on achieving the objectives.